What is Hominy?

 In the southern United States, grits and Three Sisters vegetable medley are popular ways to utilize hominy.
 Even further south into Brazil, you can find hominy-based sweets like canjica.
 In Colombia, there is another type of soup, called mute.

-For more information on the nixtamalization process, check out our post on masa harina.
+For more information on the nixtamalization process, check out my masa harina post.

 - Blanco: White hominy is the mildest in flavor and most tender in texture.